 Key points about acute fatty liver of pregnancy

-- AFLP is a rare but serious liver problem in which there is too much fat in the liver or liver cells.
+- AFLP is a rare but serious liver problem in which there is too much fat in the liver

 - Doctors do not know the exact cause of AFLP.